Teaching your Dog Basic Manners

 I have saved the Leave it command for last because your dog needs to learn the Sit, Wait and Okay commands first as basic obedience or manners.
 If your dog has not mastered those, chances are he will not respond to Leave it training.
 Why?
 Without basic manners training, your dog will not see you as the Leader.

-We have reached the end of the Free seven lessons on basic dog manners techniques.
+We have reached the end of the seven lessons on teaching your dog basic manners.
 I will be adding more tips on training, games, food treats etc. in my regular posts.
 Stay tuned 🙂 If you are still in the House training phase with your pup or older dog then you may want to check out that page.

 For the Page Frisbee